 For this month’s entry into our Vaping 101 series for new vapers, we’re focusing on etiquette.
-There are no formal rules about how vapers should conduct themselves in public (aside from any legislative restrictions, of course!) but we believe vaping etiquette is something all vapers should be aware of.
+There are no formal rules about how vapers should conduct themselves in public (aside from any legislative restrictions, of course!), but we believe vaping etiquette is something all vapers should be aware of.

-For whatever reason, vapers have long come under fire and been unfairly stereotyped as impolite crusaders who attack smokers and blow huge clouds of vapour in the faces of innocent passersby.
-Of course, we know this stereotype isn’t true but there are those who look for any reason to put a negative spin on vaping, which is why vaping etiquette is so important.
-Vaping is still relatively new and there are plenty of people out there who see it as something to be afraid of, so forming polite habits and educating rather than arguing against different beliefs are two of the cornerstones of vaping etiquette.
-There is a lot of discussion within the vaping community about what should and shouldn’t form the standard vaping etiquette so we want to weigh in with our opinions about the unspoken rules all vapers should follow.
+For whatever reason, vapers have long come under fire and been unfairly stereotyped as impolite crusaders who attack smokers and blow huge clouds of vapour in the faces of innocent passers-by.
+Of course, we know this stereotype isn’t true but some look for any reason to put a negative spin on vaping, which is why vaping etiquette is so important.
+Vaping is still relatively new and there are plenty of people out there who see it as something to be afraid of.

+Therefore, forming polite habits and educating rather than arguing against different beliefs are two of the cornerstones of vaping etiquette.
+There is a lot of discussion within the vaping community about what should and shouldn’t form the standard vaping etiquette, so we want to weigh in with our opinions about the unspoken rules all vapers should follow.

-Location, Location, Location
+Where to Vape - Location, Location, Location

 Where you vape is arguably the most important thing for all vapers to bear in mind when it comes to etiquette.
-There are rules and restrictions about where you can and can’t vape in public so we always suggest doing your research before you visit a new establishment or area to find out exactly what the local regulations are.
+There are rules and restrictions about where you can and can’t vape in public, so we always suggest doing your research before you visit a new establishment or area to find out exactly what the local regulations are.

 Of course, when you’re at home you’re free to do as you please and this is the one place where you are in full control of where you can and can’t vape.
 When it comes to driving, however, you may want to hold off.
-The vapour, combined with the residue VG e-liquid can leave on your windscreen can be a visual impairment and impact your ability to drive safely.
-That said, if you do decide to vape while driving then we suggest using a high PG juice and always keeping the car well-ventilated to avoid a build up of vapour.
+The vapour, combined with the residue VG e-liquid can leave on your windscreen, can be a visual impairment and impact your ability to drive safely.
+That said, if you do decide to vape while driving, then we suggest using a high PG juice and always keeping the car well-ventilated to avoid a build-up of vapour.

-If you engage in an argument then everybody loses but if you answer any questions with brief but well-researched facts then you might have helped to educate somebody.
+If you engage in an argument, then everybody loses, but if you answer any questions with brief but well-researched facts, then you might have helped to educate somebody.
 That said, try to avoid being a vaping bore - you might be extremely proud of your extensive drip tip collection but not everybody wants the full virtual tour of your vaping supply cupboard.

-Don’t Be a Snob
+Don’t Be a Vape Snob

 What works for you won’t necessarily work for everybody so, while recommendations are a-okay, try not to force your opinion on somebody who hasn’t asked for it.

-Vaping etiquette really comes down to common sense and decency and we know that the vast majority of vapers don’t need to be reminded that politeness is key.
-However, those new to vaping might not have considered the importance of vaping etiquette so we hope this post has given you some food for thought.
-If you have anything to add to the conversation or have any questions about where and when it’s appropriate to vape in public, don’t hesitate to let us know via Facebook or Twitter.
+Vaping etiquette comes down to common sense and decency and we know that the vast majority of vapers don’t need to be reminded that politeness is key.
+However, those new to vaping might not have considered the importance of vaping etiquette, so we hope this post has given you some food for thought.
+If you have anything to add to the conversation or have any questions about where and when it’s appropriate to vape in public, don’t hesitate to let us know via Twitter.